JarrodJ83/LowKey/Readme.md

 LowKey provides a simple way for registering your data stores for single or multi-tenancy and accessing them by name anywhere you need by injecting an instance of `IClientFactory`.
 This means you don't have to write any code for creating clients or dealing with multi-tenancy.
 LowKey will handle this for you.

-A great example of how LowKey simplifies things is when you need different connections for read and writes.
+A great example of how LowKey simplifies things is when you need different connections for reads and writes.
 Given this you can't simply just register your client with a DI framework and inject it as there would be no way to inject a read vs write connected client (at least not easily and clearly).
 At this point you're left with the option to write custom code to handle this or use LowKey.
-With LowKey you can, for example, register a client connected to your write instance with the name "write" and a client configured for your readonly instane with the name "read" and access them when needed using `IClientFactory`.
+With LowKey you can, for example, register a client configured for your write instance with the name "write" and a client configured for your readonly instance with the name "read" and access them when needed using `IClientFactory`.

 ## Key Design Points